danielsarkwa/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-**This directory contains python codes on functions, if statements and loops**
+Learning functions, if statements and loops in python programming